vsicurella/SuperVirtualKeyboard/README.md

  - Use "Up" & "Down" keys on held notes to transpose by one interval, or "Left" & "Right" keys to transpose by one modal step.
    At this time, modal transposition is only possible if all held notes belong to the same mode (all white, all black, etc.)

+ - Save your layout as a text file that Reaper can load as "MIDI Note Names" so that you can see the layout in Reaper's piano roll!

 TO DO:

  - Customize key sizes and positions
  - Add custom colors
- - Save custom layouts
  - Change keyboard orientation
- - Save as a Reaper MIDI Note Name file
  - Add note names
  - Shift keyboard by offset
  - Set transposition parameters